Cars Brands that start with B

 BSA Logo

-Birmingham Small Arms Company Limited, founded in 1861, was located at Gun Quarter, Birmingham, England, and was the largest industrial association.
-It included various manufacturers’ profiles, including cars, buses, and special vehicles under the BSA brand from 1907 to 1912.
+Birmingham Small Arms Company Limited, founded in 1861, was located in the Armory (Birmingham, England) and was the largest industrial association.
+From 1907 to 1912, it produced various types of automobiles under the BSA brand, including cars, buses, and specialty vehicles.
 The first was a car designed by E Baguley, followed by models based on the Peking-Paris Itala.
-In 1912, the BSA mark was removed.
+In 1912, the BSA brand was dropped.
 But in 1921, the brand was renewed.
-In 1935, the successful Scout model came out, which became the last until 1936 the brand was closed.
+In 1935, the successful Scout model appeared, which was the last model until 1936, when the brand was closed.

 Bub